Nino-cunei/uruk/docs/api.md

 ## Generate ATF

-Signs and quads and clusters can be represented by an ascii string, in the so-called Ascii Text Format, [ATF]({{oracc}}/editinginatf/primer/inlinetutorial/index.html).
+Signs and quads and clusters can be represented by an ASCII string, in the so-called ASCII Text Format, [ATF]({{oracc}}/editinginatf/primer/inlinetutorial/index.html).

 We provide a bunch of function that, given a node, generate the appropriate ATF